viliam-durina/JsonSurfer-1/README.md

 ```java
     surfer = new JsonSurfer(new JacksonParser(new CBORFactory()), provider);
 ```
-Find more examples here: https://github.com/jsurfer/JsonSurfer/blob/master/jsurfer-all/src/test/java/org/jsfr/json/JacksonParserTest.java
+Find more examples here: https://github.com/hazelcast/JsonSurfer/blob/master/jsurfer-all/src/test/java/org/jsfr/json/JacksonParserTest.java
 #### Share data among processors
-Since JsonSurfer emit data in the way of callback, it would be difficult if one of your processing depends one another.
-Therefore a simple transient map is added for sharing data among your processors.
+Since JsonSurfer emit data in the way of callback, it would be difficult if one of your processing depends on another.
+Therefore, a simple transient map is added for sharing data among your processors.
 Following unit test shows how to use it:
 ```java
         surfer.configBuilder().bind("$.store.book[1]", new JsonPathListener() {
             @Override